Kuchen

 • 100 g ground almonds

-• 250 grams of sugar
+• 250g sugar

 • 6 eggs, yolks and whites separated

-• 400 grams of ricotta
+• 400g ricotta

 • 2 teaspoons vanilla extract

-• 0.25 teaspoons of salt
+• 0.25 teaspoon salt

 For the chocolate water ganache:

-• 40 grams of sugar
+• 40g sugar

-• 40 grams of liquid glucose
+• 40g liquid glucose

-• 70ml of water
+• 70 ml water

 • The seeds of a vanilla pod

-• 40 g unsalted butter, also at room temperature and cut into 2 cm cubes
+• 40g unsalted butter, also at room temperature and cut into 2cm cubes

-• powdered sugar for serving
+• Powdered sugar for serving

 From the ingredients to the cake:

-Finally: The chocolate ganache and decoration
+Finally: the chocolate ganache and decoration

-Dust the cake neatly with powdered sugar and then pour the ganache over one half of the cake so that it runs down the sides.
-The last step is to put the chopped hazelnuts on the cake, which you put aside at the very beginning.
-And your slightly different cheesecake is ready :)
+6. Now dust the cake thoroughly with powdered sugar and then pour the ganache over one half of the cake so that it runs down the sides.

-FAQs about the ricotta hazelnut cheesecake
+FAQ about the ricotta hazelnut cheesecake

-How can the hazelnuts be replaced?
+How can hazelnuts be replaced?

 Is the cake also vegan?